andbanman/mist/USERGUIDE.rst

 Notes
 -----
 ..
+[1] Mist does not modify the input data to fit the requirements.
+We don’t wish to make any invisible changes to the data that could a) inadvertently introduce bias into the data, or b) make it difficult to reproduce or validate results outside Mist.
-[1] Symmetric Delta, as described in [Galas2014]_, has negative sign for odd-dimension tuples.
+..
+[2] Symmetric Delta, as described in [Galas2014]_, has negative sign for odd-dimension tuples.
 In Mist we give the magnitude always so it is clear what tail of the distribution holds the signal.